Downtown Berkeley is the go-to place for theaters, performances, movies and restaurants.

 Addison Street has Berkeley Rep and Aurora live theaters and Freight and Salvage and California Jazz Conservatory music performance spaces.
 The Berkeley Poetry Walk, 120 cast iron panels, each with a poem, is embedded in the sidewalk beneath your feet.

-The Marsh Berkeley, an intimate theater which frequently hosts one person shows by gifted performers such as Charlie Varon and Brian Copeland is just a few blocks away.
+The Marsh Berkeley, an intimate theater that frequently hosts one-person shows by gifted performers such as Charlie Varon and Brian Copeland is just a few blocks away.

 Love movies?
-Visit the California 3, United Artists and Shattuck Cinemas.
-The California 3 blue and gold (go Cal!) neon marquee lights up the street; United Artists a bas-relief deco facade and a superb mural in the lobby.
+Visit the United Artists, and Shattuck Cinemas.
+United Artists a bas-relief deco facade and a superb mural in the lobby.

 Architecture & Museums

 I’m an Art Deco architecture fan; downtown Berkeley has several superb examples.
 Two of my favorites are the Berkeley Library and the bas-relief on Berkeley High School at Martin Luther King.
 Be sure to check out the Kress Building at Shattuck and Addison, the facade of the United Artists Theater, and California 3 Theater is blue and gold neon marquee.
 The California Theater is closed now, hopefully, the facade and marquee will be preserved.

 The Magnes Collection of Jewish Art and Life and the University Art Museum are each in repurposed downtown deco buildings.
 The Berkeley Art Museum retains the facade, and the amazing lobby and staircase of the University of California Press building.
 This is where the Charter Of The United Nations was printed in 1945.

 Berkeley Historical Society on Center features several interesting exhibits every year.
 I’m particularly fascinated by the old Sanborn Insurance Maps which show Berkeley is buildings and railroads around the turn of the last century.